 Pesticides are commonly used in agricultural production.
 Research shows that pesticides have negative impacts on health and wellness.
 As more research is conducted and published, specifically on the impact of pesticide inhalation, pesticide testing will continue to develop in the cannabis industry.
 We ensure our pesticide testing is accurate and legally defensible by utilizing two separate instruments, GC-MS MS and LC-MS MS to perform a pesticide test.
 This gives our clients and consumers peace of mind.

 Homogeneity is the quality in which an item has uniform structure or composition.
 Homogeneity testing is found within multiple industries, including the cannabis industry.
 The process of ensuring a product or item is homogeneous begins with sampling and continues throughout the testing process.
-Homogeneity testing is required in Oregon and California.
+Homogeneity testing is required in Oregon.

 Green Leaf Lab is a valuable resource for product development.
 With years of cannabis testing experience, combined with nutraceutical and pharmaceutical product development experience, we continually push the industry forward by providing consulting on product development and production practices.
 This ensures cannabis goods are manufactured accurately and consistently.
 We have worked closely with many of the leading brands you trust in cannabis goods.
 Our expertise ensures the successful development of new products and a competitive advantage for our clients.